ritikalath/Amazon-Flipkart-Price-Comparison-Engine/README.md

 <hr />

 <h2> price_comparator.py </h2>
-This file contains code that implements price comparison feature.
-It takes the following inputs: <br />
+This file contains code that implements price comparison feature.The user has to enter the name of product he is looking for.

+This function takes the following inputs:<br />
+* The size of grid(N) <br />
+* The shape of grid (initial state of puzzle) <br />
+and solves the grid setting using A-Star or BFS. <br />